 In fifth grade language arts classes, teachers utilize a variety of techniques to enrich the English/Language Arts curriculum.
 An emphasis is placed on reading comprehension skills through advanced novel studies in a variety of genres.
 Critical thinking skills are stressed in order for students to internalize main idea, recall facts, sequence, draw conclusions,

 inference, and summarize.
 Students engage in class discussions when books or stories are being shared.
 Students write across all curriculum areas and use the writing process (pre-write, write, revise/edit, final product) in order to produce quality pieces, including creative forms of writing.
 Vocabulary instruction includes keeping a vocabulary notebook where students copy a Word(s) of the Day, along with the part of speech and the definition.
-Students are quizzed on the words in groups of ten, as well as possibly using the words in their writings.
 Students also discover vocabulary that is embedded within the novel studies and other reading materials.
 Grammar skills are reinforced through various specific studies, as well as identifying the parts of speech in sentences, similar to diagraming sentences.
 The speaking/listening Language Arts strand is incorporated through oral presentations, research reports, and book reports.
 Education beyond the classroom is encouraged as students engage in a variety of field trips that give purpose and meaning to the Language Arts curriculum.
 These include visits to The Barter Theater, East Hill Cemetery, as well as other venues that support a focal point of our studies.

 Fifth grade mathematics instruction is taught with a variety of modaliites in mind.
 Concepts are taught using a problem solving approach and a spiral yearlong review.
 Students practice and review basic skills using classroom games throughout the year.
 Students learn about concepts such as patterns and data, algebraic thinking, prime and composite numbers, order of operations, multiplication, division, and understanding decimals and decimal operations.
 Real world projects are used as often as possible to make learning more meaningful as students explore the concepts of measurement with perimeter, area, and volume.
 Students learn about geometry concepts such as classifying polygons and angles.
 Fifth grade students manipulate classroom created data as they explore probability and statistics concepts and also create data to help them explore their understanding of fractions.
 Students work to apply their knowledge and problem solve as they explore adding, subtracting, multiplying, and dividing fractions.
 Students work to apply fraction knowledge to understanding ratios, examining the relationships between fractions, decimals and percents, coordinate plane, and balancing equations.